 Why Do We Body Shame?

 Challenging the culture of body shaming starts at home: with the words we use, the values we uphold, and the way we speak about our both own bodies and those of others.
-While body shaming is often reinforced by media, school environments, and social platforms, parents and teens have the power to challenge harmful messaging and replace the scrutiny and cruelty of body shaming with compassion, acceptance, and respect for bodies of all sizes.
+While body shaming is often reinforced by media, school environments, and social platforms, parents and teens have the power to challenge harmful messaging and replace the scrutiny and cruelty of body shaming with compassion, acceptance, and respect for bodies of all sizes and abilities.

 1. Model Body Respect at Home